menu

 Tool is a very small city located in the state of Texas.
 With a population of 2,243 people and just one neighborhood, Tool is the 623rd largest community in Texas.

-Tool is a blue-collar town, with 37.88% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Tool, you'll notice that it is more blue-collar than most other communities in America.
+37.88% of Tool’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Tool is a city of construction workers and builders, service providers, and professionals.
 There are especially a lot of people living in Tool who work in teaching (9.25%), sales jobs (8.71%), and management occupations (8.35%).

 A relatively large number of people in Tool telecommute to their jobs.
 Overall, about 13.86% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.